Meet the Eyebeam Access Residents

 Diya Vij: What is the project that you proposed for Eyebeam?

-DV: Building that community, it sounds really social.
-[Illness] is something that can be isolating.
+DV: Illness is something that can be isolating.

-DV: So what is the tech component?
+DV: What is the tech component?
 What do you normally work with?

 DV: There’s so many ways to think about what social justice looks like.
 Pleasure activism, transformative justice, rooted in moments of joy.
 There are ways to show a person’s full self, like what you’re talking about, or show an illness as a beautiful sound or light, which in itself is advocacy and justice.

 YL: I was stunned for a while, to just understand all the different aspects of access.
-I think knowing that it could be about self-access, it could be something more contemplative and something more based in the search of self knowledge.
+I think knowing that it could be about self-access, it could be something more contemplative and something more based on the search for self knowledge.
 Ultimately providing access to tools that one would have never had before would be the goal.